3296Spring2020/project-01-imessage-music-link-converter/README.md

 ## Required Resources
 * Group member's competencies
-* Xcode 11.3.1 (older versions may or may not work, but the version I am using is 11.3.1).
+* Xcode 11.3.1 on Macbook (older versions may or may not work, but the version I am using is 11.3.1.
+Xcode is a Macbook exclusive, but VMs do exist.
+Macbook preferred but not required.)